Skip to main content

 Living in groups brings many benefits, but it also increases disease risk due to close interactions among individuals.
 Eusocial insects, such as ants, bees, and termites, have evolved sophisticated collective defense strategies against pathogens, known as social immunity, which involve coordinated responses at the colony level.

 However, most of our understanding of these collective defenses comes from studies on eusocial species, while relatively little is known about disease management in other group-living animals—which actually represent the majority of social species.
-My research addresses this critical knowledge gap by using flour beetles (Tribolium) as a model.
-Specifically, I investigate how these non-eusocial animals detect pathogens and prevent epidemics within their groups, thereby providing insights relevant to a broader range of animal societies.
+Our research addresses this critical knowledge gap by using flour beetles (Tribolium) as a model.
+Specifically, we investigate how these non-eusocial animals detect pathogens and prevent epidemics within their groups, thereby providing insights relevant to a broader range of animal societies.

 News